VÍDEO

 Con las rutinas diarias (ducharse, desayunar, comer, cenar, darse un baño...) se usa únicamente to have.

-I usually have breakfast at 8:00 in the morning (normalmente desayuno a las ocho de la mañana)
+I usually have breakfast at 8:00 in the morning (normalmente desayuno a las ocho de la mañana) Peter has a shower before going to work (Peter se ducha antes de ir a trabajar)

 Sarah always takes a bath after work (Sara siempre se da un baño después de trabajar)